Home » Spiritual Direction

 The cost of the retreat is $1750, which includes tuition and all instructional materials, a private room, and meals (breakfast, lunch, and dinner).
 Scholarships are available.
 As are discounts for individuals sharing a double room (two twin beds) and commuters.

-Registration officially begins August 6, 2018.
-But we’re offering a special early bird registration period until the end of December 2018.
+Registration now open.
+But we’re offering a special early bird registration period until the end of December 2019.
 For more information, contact Sue Sinnamon at firstname.lastname@example.org or visit spiritualleadershipretreat.org.

 Over the last few decades, the number of spiritual directors in the United States has steadily increased.
 Amy Frykholm writing in The Christian Century notes that “the dramatic growth of Spiritual Directors International (SDI) illustrates the trend: it had about 1,200 members in 1995 and about 6,000 by 2005, and it expects to have over 10,000 by 2016.”
 At the same time, the number of people who identify as “spiritual but not religious” has increased as well, up to 33% of the population in the United States according to one recent survey.
 And all this is happening as a growing number of religiously unaffiliated adults in the U.S. (the “nones”) say “they are not looking for a religion.”
 While there certainly are a number of reasons for these trends, one distinct possibility is that more and more people in the United States are spurning traditional sources of spiritual guidance—ordained clergy in established churches—and turning to spiritual directors to accompany them on their search for truth and meaning.
 It appears that organized religion in America is no longer the go-to place for people to take their “real questions…about what matters most, unemployment, children, divorce, terminal illness, life and death stuff” (Gil Stafford, “When Leadership and Spiritual Direction Meet: Reflections and Stories for Congregational Life.”)